UNINETTSigma2/documentation/quick/remote-desktop.md

 ## Neccessary client software

-Although it is possible to run the desktop in a web-browser (<https://desktop.fram.sigma2.no:6080>)it is recommended to use a VNC client as it gives better performance and user experience.
+Although it is possible to run the desktop in a web-browser (<https://desktop.fram.sigma2.no:6080> or <https://desktop.saga.sigma2.no:6080>)it is recommended to use a VNC client as it gives better performance and user experience.
 The recommended VNC client is TigerVNC which can be downloaded from <http://www.tigervnc.org> (Many Linux distros have tigervnc in their software repos).

 ## Using the service

-Start TigerVNC and give `desktop.fram.sigma2.no:5901` as the server to connect to.
+Start TigerVNC and give `desktop.fram.sigma2.no:5901` or `desktop.saga.sigma2.no:5901` as the server to connect to.
 You will then be presented with a graphical login window where you can fill in username and password on Fram.

 ## Short video tutorial.